perchslayer/dc.js/docs/api-latest.md

 ## input Filter Widget
 Includes: [Base Mixin](#base-mixin)

-The data count widget is a simple widget designed to display an input field allowing to filter the data that matches the text typed.
+The input filter data widget is a simple widget designed to display an input field allowing to filter the data that matches the text typed.

-As opposed to the other graphs, this doesn't display any result and doesn't update its display, it's just to input
+As opposed to the other graphs, this doesn't display any result and doesn't update its display, it's just to input an filter other graphs

 Examples: